marcransome/Spfy/README.md

 For additional options use `spfy --help`.

 ##License
-This is free software, and you are welcome to redistribute it under certain conditions.
+Spfy is free software, and you are welcome to redistribute it under certain conditions.
 See the [GNU General Public License](http://www.gnu.org/licenses/gpl.html) for more details.

 ##Acknowledgments
 Spfy uses the following third party software components: